Utsira Municipality: General information

-The municipality of Utsira was established on 1 July 1924 when it was separated from the municipality of Torvastad.
-Initially, Utsira had 414 residents.
+The municipality of Utsira was established on 1 July 1924 when it was separated from Torvastad Municipality.
+Initially, Utsira Municipality had 414 residents.
 The municipal borders have not changed since that time.

 Name

 The municipality (originally the parish) is named after the island of Utsira which makes up the vast majority of the municipality.
 The Old Norse forms of the island's name was just Síri (nominative case) or Síra (genitive case).
 The first element, út which means "out" or "offshore", was added during the 16th century (compare the "Out Skerries" in Shetland).
 The meaning of the last element is uncertain, but it may mean something like "strong stream".
 The inhabitants still call the island Sira (leaving off the ut prefix) and an inhabitant of the municipality is called a sirabu.

 The Norwegian language has had several spelling reforms during the 19th and 20th centuries.
 Before 1875, the name of the parish was written "Udsire", from 1875 to 1924 it was spelled "Utsire", and since 1925 it has used the spelling "Utsira".